dadaJaani/info30005-leaf-cafeco-app/README.md

 1. Users can search for eateries:
 	- On the home page, there is a search bar function where users can begin to type a cafe name and if it's listed, it'll appear. (http://cafeco-app.herokuapp.com/dashboard)
 	- If the user clicks on 'All Eateries' in the navigation or 'View Complete List' on the home page, they can search or view a complete list of cafes partnered with CafeCo. (http://cafeco-app.herokuapp.com/restaurants)
-	- Routes: GET/restaurant (all restaurants), GET/restaurant/:restaurantID (gives the restaurant with the restaurant ID)
+	- Routes: GET /restaurant (all restaurants), GET /restaurant/:restaurantID (gives the restaurant with the restaurant ID)
 	- Controllers: retaurant_controller.js
 	- Models: restaurant.js
 	- Screens: Dashboard.js, RestaurantList.js